Intensive Care (album)

 Intensive Care is the sixth studio album by English singer-songwriter Robbie Williams, released on 24 October 2005 in the United Kingdom.
-It was produced by Stephen Duffy and Williams and was the first of Williams' albums to not be produced by longtime songwriting partner Guy Chambers.
-The album was supported by four singles: "Tripping", "Make Me Pure", "Advertising Space" and "Sin Sin Sin".
+It was produced by Stephen Duffy and Williams and was the first of Williams' albums to not be co-written and produced by longtime songwriting partner Guy Chambers, with whom Williams had co-written all his albums until that point.